emacs-exordium/exordium/README.md

 ### Using Projectile

+The name of the current project is displayed in the mode line, between square brackets.
+There are only 2 keys to remember:

-To open a file with Projectile using Helm, type <kbd>C-c h</kbd>.
-This will display the Helm buffer, displaying initially just the list of projects at the top.
-Choose your project with the arrow keys and press enter; Helm will now display all indexed files in the project.
-Start typing a partial name to narrow the selection until you find what you were looking for.
+* To open a file in the current project using Helm, type <kbd>C-c h</kbd>.
+This will display the Helm buffer.
+Start typing for a partial name to narrow the selection until you find what you were looking for.
+Note that it performs fuzzy matching.
+* If you want to open a file from a different project, type <kbd>C-c C-h</kbd>
+  instead.
+The Helm buffer will initially display just the list of projects.
+Choose your project and press enter; Helm will now display all indexed files in that project.

 <kbd>C-c p C-h</kbd> displays the list of keys for Projectile.
 Below are the
 most important ones.

 Keybinding           | Description
 ---------------------|---------------------------------------------------------
-<kbd>C-c h</kbd> or <kbd>C-c C-f</kbd>  | Helm: find file in current project
+<kbd>C-c h</kbd>     | Find file in current project with helm
-<kbd>C-c C-h</kbd>   | Same but first select project
+<kbd>C-c C-h</kbd>   | Same, but first select project
 <kbd>C-c p p</kbd>   | IDO: switch project
 <kbd>C-c p f</kbd>   | IDO: find file in current project
 <kbd>C-c p s g</kbd> | Grep in current project